Mahalak4401/Mahalak4401/README.md

 I specialize in turning raw data into meaningful stories that drive decision-making, with expertise in:

 - Tools : Power BI, Excel, MySQL, Python
-- Techniques : Data Visualization, Statistical Analysis, ETL Processes, Data Cleaning, DAX, Power Query, Data Modelling.
+- Techniques : Data Visualization, Statistical Analysis, ETL Processes, Data Cleaning, DAX, Power Query, Data Modelling,Pivot Tables, Power Pivot.

 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics topics.
 ## 📚 Table of Contents